 Any person who is at least thirty years of age, is a British subject or legally made a denizen of the State and who has resided in the State for at least three years is qualified for membership in the Legislative Council.
 Qualifications for the Council franchise are that a person is at least twenty-one years of age, a British subject, an inhabitant of the State with residence for at least six months prior to the registration of the electoral claim, and that he or she has had certain war service, or possesses property qualifications relating to ownership, leaseholding, or inhabitant occupancy.
-Any person qualified and entitled for election as a member of that House.
-Qualifications for enrolment as an elector for the House of Assembly is qualified and entitled for election as a member of that House.
-Qualifications for enrolment as an elector for the House of Assembly is an elector for the House of Assembly is a British subject, and has lived continuously in Australia for at least six months, in the State for three months and in an Assembly subdivision for one month immediately preceding the date of claim for enrolment.
+Any person qualified and entitled to be registered as an elector for the House of Assembly is qualified and entitled for election as a member of that House.
+Qualifications for enrolment as an elector for the House of Assembly are that a person is at least twenty-one years of age, is a British subject, and has lived continuously in Australia for at least six months, in the State for three months and in an Assembly subdivision for one month immediately preceding the date of claim for enrolment.
 Provisions in the Constitution for disqualification from membership or from the franchise in respect of either House follow the usual pattern for Australia (see page 66).